 Ataturk had extraordinary objectives for his people and his country.

-He believed in something that was greater than himself.
+He believed in something greater than himself.

 Throughout his life, he was a results-oriented person who had ambitions of enabling his country to reach the highest level of modernisation.

-In the late Ottoman period when his empire was deteriorating, he had the goal of revolutionising his renewed country and making it great.
+In the late Ottoman period, when his empire was deteriorating, he had the goal of revolutionising his renewed country and making it great.

-His vision was to ensure a modern and secular Turkish republic, which became reality as a result of his visionary insight.
+His vision was to ensure a modern and secular Turkish republic, which became a reality as a result of his visionary insight.